-In BUS 642, The Global Consumer, Markets, and Logistics II, you’ll continue to explore the inter-related disciplines of Marketing Management and Strategy within today’s global marketing environment.
 Free trade areas, England’s decision to pull out of the European Union, and concerns about NAFTA are just a few of the factors that affect international business.
-You’ll gain an appreciation for how global trade reacts to instability and change, as well how global marketing differs from domestic efforts.
+In this continuation of The Global Consumer, Markets, and Logistics I, you’ll gain an appreciation for how global trade reacts to instability and change, as well as how global marketing differs from domestic efforts.

 In BUS 642, you’ll learn skills to help you navigate the global marketplace.

 - Connect topics discussed in this class with real-life phenomena observed daily in the global business environment.

 - Evaluate the relationship between international environmental concerns and related marketing mixes.